dfinity/examples/.github/CONTRIBUTING.md

 This section describes the most common workflow scenarios:

 - Reporting an issue
-- Submitting a feature request
-- Submitting a code improvement
+- Submitting your own example

 ### Reporting an issue